 Meditation Class Givers

-Piyasi works as a Primary School teacher in Oxford.
+Piyasi Morris Piyasi works as a Primary School teacher in Oxford.
 She founded the Sri Chinmoy Centre with her husband, Sarvosmi in 1981.
-Piyasi also studied at Lady Margaret Hall gaining a dPhil in Radiation Biology.
+Piyasi also studied at Lady Margaret Hall gaining a DPhil in Radiation Biology.
 Piyasi is an expert photographer and keen gardener.